 Under what circumstances would my library be charged for borrowing or duplication of materials?

-The University of South Florida libraries belong to organizations whose members receive loans and copies of articles free of charge.
+The USF Libraries belong to organizations whose members receive loans and copies of articles free of charge.
 The USF libraries also maintains reciprocal borrowing agreements with many individual libraries; we welcome new mutually beneficial agreements.
 For further information on reciprocal agreements, please contact us.

 What kinds of materials are not available for loan or cannot be duplicated?